 - Scroll the list of conferences open for submission

-- Select CROWNCOM 2018 and navigate to the OCRA Workshop track
+- Select CROWNCOM 2018 and navigate to the DEMO track

 - Click the ‘submit a paper’ link and follow the instructions

 Papers should be in English.
 Regular papers should be up to 10 pages in length.
 Previously published work may not be submitted, nor may the work be concurrently submitted to any other conference or journal.
 Such papers will be rejected without review.
 The paper submissions must follow the SPRINGER formatting guidelines (see Author’s kit section).
 Read the Publication Ethics and Malpractice Statement.

 DEMO SUBMISSION DEADLINE